DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Upload data to a Dataset

 Now that we have a dataset created, we need to populate it with data.
 We need to read the csv and upload it as `multipart/form-data`.
-The api expects the file to be passed as the `data` parameter
+The API expects the file to be passed as the `data` parameter

 **Code:**